ddsky/spoonacular-api-clients/java/docs/RecipesApi.md

     RecipesApi apiInstance = new RecipesApi(defaultClient);
     Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
+    Boolean includeNutrition = false; // Boolean | Include nutrition data in the recipe information.
+Nutrition data is per serving.
+If you want the nutrition data for the entire recipe, just multiply by the number of servings.
+    String includeTags = "vegetarian,gluten"; // String | A comma-separated list of tags that the random recipe(s) must adhere to.
-    String tags = "tags_example"; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
+    String excludeTags = "meat,dairy"; // String | A comma-separated list of tags that the random recipe(s) must not adhere to.
     Integer number = 10; // Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
     try {
-      GetRandomRecipes200Response result = apiInstance.getRandomRecipes(limitLicense, tags, number);
+      GetRandomRecipes200Response result = apiInstance.getRandomRecipes(limitLicense, includeNutrition, includeTags, excludeTags, number);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RecipesApi#getRandomRecipes");